-‘The Conners’ Fans React To Surprise Guest Star From Original ‘Roseanne’ Series: ‘Kathy Bowman!’
+‘The Conners’ Fans React To Surprise Guest Star From Original ‘Roseanne’ Series

 Roseanne fans surely remember Kathy, the snobby wife of Jerry Bowman (Danton Stone) and mother to DJ’s friend Todd who met the Conners when their family moved to Lanford from Chicago in 1991.
 Their intro was awkward as Kathy began sneezing in the Conner home and told Roseanne she was allergic to dust.

-The relationship soured further when Roseanne and Dan stood by as Bowman’s house was robbed one because they thought the burglars were charity collectors.
+The relationship soured further when Roseanne and Dan stood by as Bowman’s house was robbed because they thought the burglars were charity collectors.
 Eventually, the Bowmans moved back to Chicago.

 According to IMDB, Meagen Fay appeared in four episodes of Roseanne between 1991 and 1992.
-In the 27 years since, she has logged guest roles on Murphy Brown, Seinfeld, Malcolm in the Middle, Two and a Half Men, Grace and Frankie and much more.
+In the 27 years since, she has logged guest roles on Murphy Brown, Seinfeld, Malcolm in the Middle, Two and a Half Men, Grace and Frankie, and much more.

-Fay is just one of several past recurring Roseanne guest stars who has turned up on The Conners.
-Other returning stars include James Pickens Jr. as Dan Conner’s pal Chuck Mitchell, Natalie West as family friend Crystal Anderson, and of course, Johnny Galecki who plays Darlene’s longtime love, David Healy.
+Fay is just one of several past recurring Roseanne guest stars who have turned up on The Conners.
+Other returning stars include James Pickens Jr. as Dan Conner’s pal Chuck Mitchell, Natalie West as family friend Crystal Anderson, and of course, Johnny Galecki, who plays Darlene’s longtime love, David Healy.

 You can see her Meagen Fay as Kathy Bowman on Roseanne in the video below.